Turn Your Supermarket Tomato Sauce Into Something Special

 - A can of beans including white beans, fava beans, garbanzo beans, etc.

-- Sauteed vegetables including carrots, asparagus, mushrooms, broccoli, broccoli rabe, broccolini.
+- Sauteed vegetables including carrots, asparagus, mushrooms, broccoli, broccoli rabe, and broccolini.

-- Canned or frozen vegetables like corn, peas, artichoke hearts.
-We use them in risottos all the time so why not pasta sauce.
+- Canned or frozen vegetables like corn, peas, and artichoke hearts.
+We use them in risotto all the time so why not pasta sauce?

 - Don't forget caramelized onions, nothing is better.